linlak/momoapi/README.md

 	<?php
 		require_oce "api_user.php";

-		//let's create the UUID you willneed to save this id for letter user
+		//let's create the UUID you will need to save this id for later use.

 		$uid=$apiUser->gen_uuid();